I-Mihara/BioDemuX.jl/README.md

   - The penalty score for insertions and deletions (indels) during sequence alignment.
 A higher value makes the alignment more strict for insertions or deletions.

 - **`classify_both::Bool`** (default: `false`):
-  - If set to `true`, the function will classify sequences in both ``FASTQ_file1` and `FASTQ_file2` and output separate files for each.
+  - If set to `true`, the function will classify sequences in both `FASTQ_file1` and `FASTQ_file2` based on the alignment with sequences in `FASTQ_file1` and output separate files for each.
 Otherwise, it classifies only R2 sequences by default.

 - **`bc_complement::Bool`** (default: `false`):
   - If set to true, the barcodes in the reference file are converted to their complementary sequences before alignment.